Skip to content

 __init__(pandas_obj)

-assert_data(condition, subset=None, pass_message=' ✔ī¸ Assertion passed ', fail_message=' ㄨ Assertion failed ', raise_exception=True, exception_to_raise=DataError, message_shows_condition=True, verbose=False)
+assert_data(condition, fail_message=' ㄨ Assertion failed ', pass_message=' βœ”οΈ Assertion passed ', subset=None, raise_exception=True, exception_to_raise=DataError, message_shows_condition=True, verbose=False)

 Tests whether Dataframe meets condition.
 Optionally raises an exception.
 Does not modify the DataFrame itself.